ShipitSmarter/vscode-stitch-integration-templater/README.md

 Once the command is executed, the 'Create or update carrier integration' dashboard appears.

+## Dependencies
+This dashboard is a graphical frontend for the ShipitSmarter integration automation PowerShell script, and does not function independently without it.

 ## Change Log
 See Change Log [here](CHANGELOG.md)